-The exact process depends on the dictionary.
-Not all dictionaries have the same words in them, but the process is similar for each.
-Each day, dictionary editors read through books, newspapers, electronic publications, etc., looking for new words, new word usages, variants, etc. All words of interest are marked, along with any surrounding context that offers insight into its form and use.
+The exact process of how a word makes it into the dictionary depends on the dictionary, but the process is similar for each.
+Each day, dictionary editors read through books, newspapers, electronic publications, etc., looking for new words, new word usages, variants, etc. All new words of interest are marked along with any surrounding context that offers insight into its form and use.

 Once a new word or phrase has been marked, editors enter it into a database and create a citation for the word.
 This citation includes three things: